selvejj/website/docs/guide.md

 ![Committing changes](screenshots/vcs-commit.png)

+You can commit an entire file by selecting its checkbox.
+To commit selected hunks, open the diff view for the file and select the hunks/lines you want to commit.

 ## Refreshing IDE state

 Selvejj monitors the `.jj` directory for changes and will refresh the commit log if you make changes via the CLI or other